kath-o-reilly/COVID19-season-short/README.md

 ### Data

 All the data used to carry out the analysis is provided in the _Data_ folder.
 Please see _WHO_SITREP_COVID_24032020_incTemp_v2.csv_ for the details of each country.
+The tiff files generated are too large to add to GitHub.
+If you want to run the code with the full data please contact and I will send directly.

 ### Code